mattbatman/fsfe-notes/src/notes/06-server-setup.md

 # Disable root login
 sudo vi /etc/ssh/sshd_config
-# ... then find and change:
+# ... then find and change the line:
 PermitRootLogin no # was "yes"

 # then restart